MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 + LevelEnd
 + PauseMenu
 + UnlockedCostumes

-### IsDemo (offset 0xB5778)
-This address tells us if the game is currently playing a demo or not.
-+ Value 0 means we're currently not playing a demo, value 1 means we are.

 ### IsLoading (offset 0xB556C)
 This address tells us if the game's currently loading.
 However, it's a bit inconsistent so I wouldn't rely on it unless paired with an alternative variable.